faizulhai24/cowin-vaccine-slot-checker/README.md

 DISTRICT_IDS                          | This is the list of districts to check for free slot.
 You can get your district id in [DISTRICT_LISTS](https://github.com/faizulhai24/cowin-vaccine-slot-checker/blob/main/DISTRICT_LISTS.md).
 Example. [(294, "BBMP"), (265, "Bengaluru Urban")] will find slots in BBMP and Bengaluru Urban districts.
 Change this id and name to your district.
 WRITE_TO_FILE                         | Optional.
 Write the free slots to a file.
 Default: True FILE_NAME                             | Optional.
 File to which to write the open slots to.
-Default: "vaccine.txt" ALARM                                 | Optional.
+Default: "vaccine.txt" FILE_OPEN                             | Optional.
+Wheater to open the file, if WRITE_TO_FILE is enabled.
+ALARM                                 | Optional.
 This will ring an alarm when free slots are found.
 Default: True NUM_WEEKS                             | No of weeks starting today to check the slots in.
 Default: 5 MIN_AGE                               | Minimum age limit.
 Array can used to check for 18-44 or 45+ age groups.
 Default : Both
 OPEN_PAGE                             | Optional.
 This will open the self registration page when free slots are found.
 Default: True

 ## Steps to run:
 1. Clone the repository